 EPIPHANY, January 6th, is the day we celebrate "God in man made manifest" - the revealing of the Christ child, God in human flesh to the Gentiles, the non-Jewish population of the world as represented by the Wise Men from the east.
 On the Sundays that follow we celebrate the ways Jesus manifested his divinity, beginning at his baptism, on the first Sunday after Epiphany, and culminating in his Transfiguration on the Sunday before Lent begins.

-The solemn Eucharist with Imposition of Ashes is held at noon and 7pm on Ash Wednesday.
+The penitential liturgy of the day, with Imposition of Ashes and the Holy Eucharist, is held at noon and 7pm on Ash Wednesday.

-Holy Week begins with the celebration of Palm Sunday, when we process into the church with palms, hear the story of Christ's arrival in Jerusalem, and conclude with the solemn reading of the Passion.
+HOLY WEEK begins with the Liturgy of the of Palms, when we process into the church with palms, hear the story of Christ's arrival in Jerusalem, and conclude with the solemn reading of the Passion and the Holy Eucharist.

-The first celebration of Easter is the Vigil service, on Easter Eve, a wonderful service when we welcome the light of Christ, are reminded of our baptism, and celebrate the Eucharist.
+EASTER is the Feast of feasts, and the Queen of the seasons of the Church year, because it's when we celebrate the resurrection of our Lord Jesus Christ from the dead.
+The first celebration of Easter is the Vigil service, on Easter Eve, a wonderful service when we welcome the light of Christ, are reminded of our baptism, and celebrate the Holy Eucharist.